 Caseback : Sapphire crystal

 Despite being quite an elegant timepiece, it is also a fairly robust one.
-The case and crystal cannot be called delicate, and it sits quite largely for a 42mm watch because of its thickness.
+The case and crystal cannot be called delicate, and it sits quite large for a 42mm watch because of its thickness.

 To my mind, this is arguably the most beautiful Spring Drive (limited or otherwise) produced by Seiko to date (though I am also partial to the Spacewalk).
 As is the brand’s habit for dress watches, the dial is very clean, the moon an example of a pure and pared-back design that is very modern, but not dated.